StevenMaude/javascript-cheat-sheet/README.md

     i += n
     i -= n

-	(not really recommend outside of for loops)
+(not really recommended outside of for loops)